OpenTree-Education/rhizone-lms/website/README.md

 Run `yarn install` and you're good to go!

-Run `yarn start` to start the dev server.
+Run `yarn develop` to start the dev server.

+Run `yarn build && yarn serve` to run the production build locally.

 ## Read the docs and experiment